danivijay/github-project-management/README.md

 ### Branches

+- Always use `gitflow` plugin for vscode to create branches
 - Create a new branch for each and every feature and fixes, as instructed in `GitFlow`
 - Use **lisp-case** _Eg: `feat-about-us`_